rchartra/NcCut/CONTRIBUTING.md

 - Please submit any bugs or issues with the GUI through GitHub issues.
 - Include as much information as possible such as your operating system, python version, and **steps to reproduce the issue**.
 - If possible include the file you are using with the viewer.

+## Support

+- If you otherwise require assistance contact rchartra@uw.edu by email.